 Oceanside Beach stretches along the coast from the Oceanside Marina south to Buena Vista Lagoon.
-The full length of sand is divided into seven named beaches shown on the map to the right.
+The full length of sand is divided into seven named beaches shown on the map below.
 Oceanside Pier serves as a focal point for beach events.

 The beaches are popular for sun bathing, surfing, swimming, fishing, and a variety of other waterside activities.
 Many of the visitors to Oceanside Beach are Marines from neighboring Camp Pendleton and their families.
 Others travel from farther afield to Oceanside, seeking the friendly atmosphere of the town and the less crowded beaches.

 Harbor Beach is known for its wide swath of sand and good surfing.
 Among the facilities at the beach are adjacent parking lots, restrooms, showers, volleyball courts (sans nets), a picnic area, a children's playground, and lifeguards.
 Fishing is good from the jetties.
 Designated areas keep swimmers and surfers from colliding.

 For parking maps and parking information at Harbor Beach and other Oceanside beaches, see Oceanside Parking Map